 The gateway to Paradise Valley, Livingston, Montana is an oasis off the beaten path.
-With easy access to the Yellowstone River, fly fishing and rafting adventures await you on your next vacation.
+With easy access to the Yellowstone River, flyfishing and rafting adventures await you on your next vacation!
 This quaint western town also offers a variety of dining and shopping experiences from locally raised food to eclectic souvenir shops.
-Mere miles from Yellowstone National Park, plan a day trip from Livingston to explore one of our countries most awesome natural wonders!
-We a wide selection of Paradise Valley-Livingston vacation rentals that are conveniently located.
+Mere miles from Yellowstone National Park, you can plan a day trip from Livingston to explore one of our countries most awesome natural wonders!
+We have a wide selection of Paradise Valley-Livingston vacation rentals that are conveniently located near many types of outdoor recreation.

 Plan Your Visit to Livingston, Montana